qor/auth/README.md

 })
 ```

+Check Auth Theme's [document](https://github.com/qor/auth_themes) for How To use/create Auth themes

 ### Authorization

 `Authentication` is the process of verifying who you are, `Authorization` is the process of verifying that you have access to something.